 Blindfold chess replaces the board with an internal map of 64 squares.
 You track piece placements, calculate branches, and announce moves like "knight f6" from memory while avoiding blunders.
 That effort targets working memory, pattern recognition without visual cues, and spatial reasoning for diagonals, files, and knight jumps.

-Blindfold practice is associated with gains in sighted play.
-Players exposed to many positions develop extensive pattern libraries, which sharpen evaluation and error detection.
-Many report a surprising side effect: deep focus that makes tactics clearer, endgame calculation steadier, and external noise easier to ignore.
+Blindfold practice is associated with measurable gains in sighted play in the Gobet and Simon template-theory framework cited above: building rich pattern libraries sharpens evaluation and error detection.
+Many practitioners also report a side effect: deep focus that makes tactics clearer, endgame calculation steadier, and external noise easier to ignore.

 The evolution of the chess training app for visualization